mediabots/Install-Windows-Server-through-IPMI-KVM/README.md

 Their payment method includes Paypal with many other familiar payment methods.

-In maximum cases, their servers comes with IPMI or DRAC access
+In maximum cases, their servers comes with IPMI or iDRAC access

 After receiving server information from Oneprovider, incase No Operating System is installed on your server, go to "Server manage" page and click on 'Install' tab.
 Otherise click on "IPMI Session" Tab